polar-app/polar-app/docs/SHARING.md

 # Implementation Strategy

+- Implement testing of the FULL user flow throughout the app...

 - Test that I can fetch URLs properly
     - update the security rules in the main polar firebase project
     - run the tests THERE ...